hpe-dev-incubator/hpe-dev-portal/content/blog/meet-open-source-contributor-and-fpart-fpsync-project-developer-ganael-laplanche.md

 Finally, the system is a pleasure to administrate and update.
 I think I have not reinstalled my machine since late 2000's, just performing upgrades since.
 Third-party applications can be easily installed and upgraded using binary packages, which was not the case when I started using FreeBSD.

-All those reasons are why I use FreeBSD on my systems, for servers and development but also as a daily desktop OS.
-Lots of people still think FreeBSD is not ready for everyday use on a desktop, I am living proof this is not true!
+These are all the reasons why I use FreeBSD on my systems - not just for servers and development, but also as a daily desktop OS.
+Lots of people still think FreeBSD is ot ready for everyday use on the desktop, but I am living proof that this is not true!

 # What other open source projects are you involved with?